Table of Contents

 3. Not Having Emergency Savings

-The general recommendation is to save three to six months’ worth of expenses in a dedicated emergency fund.
+The general recommendation is to save at least six months’ worth of expenses in a dedicated emergency fund.
 This is money you can draw on in case of emergency medical expenses and car repairs, for instance.
 It also provides a cash cushion should you lose your job, giving you time to get back on your feet without going into debt.

-Not having an emergency fund can torpedo your budget, requiring you to draw money from other categories to cover unexpected expenses, or requiring you to take on debt.
+Not having an emergency fund can torpedo your budget, requiring you to draw money from other categories to cover unexpected expenses or forcing you to take on debt.

 4. Not Considering Cheaper Alternatives

 Budgeting doesn’t necessarily mean giving things up.
 Sometimes it can mean looking for cheaper alternatives.
-For example, you could swap out a pricey gym membership for one at a more budget-friendly place instead.
+For example, you could swap out an expensive gym membership for one at a more budget-friendly place.
 Instead of renewing the same car insurance you’ve always had, you could shop around online for a better deal.
 You might even call your credit card issuer to request a lower interest rate or try to negotiate a medical bill.
 All of these options can free up cash in your budget that can go toward meeting other goals.

 5. Thinking That You Can’t Have Fun While on a Budget

-One of the reasons people don’t budget is it can feel like a real slog and a buzzkill.
-They assume that in order to budget successfully, they have to give up doing things they like.
+One of the reasons people don’t budget is that they assume they’ll have to give up doing things they like to be successful.
 However, that’s not necessarily true.
-While a budget ensures that your necessary expenses are taken care of first, it can also provide discretionary funds that can be used however you want, from going to see a movie to booking a weekend getaway.
+While a budget can help ensure you’re covering your basic expenses first, it can also provide discretionary funds that can be used however you want, from going to see a movie to booking a weekend getaway.

 You may also consider making budgeting more fun by rewarding yourself when you meet certain goals.
 For example, you may want to treat yourself when you pay off a credit card.
 Just be sure you’ve already earmarked funds to pay for your reward.